• Double-bridge static cone penetrometer

 The CLD-3B static cone penetrometer uses mechanical transmission to steadily press the probe into the soil at a uniform speed.

-1. Technical Specifications
+1. Technical Parameters

 3. Rated penetration force: CLD-3 30 kN.